Exchange and return

 For the right of withdrawal to apply, the purchase must have been made via the internet, e-mail or telephone.
 The right of withdrawal also applies to online purchases with in-store delivery.
 However, the right of withdrawal does not apply to purchases in our physical stores .

 There is no right of withdrawal for services (eg engraving or service) that have already been delivered.
 The right of withdrawal also does not apply to the purchase of goods specially made for you.
-However, this only applies if the delivery of the service has started with the consumer's express prior consent and the consumer has acknowledged that the right of withdrawal will be lost when the agreement has been fulfilled.
+However, this only applies if the delivery of the service has started with the consumer's express prior consent and the consumer has acknowledged that the right of withdrawal will be lost once the agreement has been fulfilled.

 This is how you regret